niksheridan/niksheridan.github.io/appendices/KB00002_github_pages.md

+---
+layout: page
-# Using Github Pages Platform
+title: Using Github Pages Platform
+---

-A reference link to github pages can be found [here](https://nicolas-van.github.io/easy-markdown-to-github-pages/), and using multiple SSH keys for various repositories can be found [here](https://medium.com/@dustinfarris/managing-multiple-github-deploy-keys-on-a-single-server-f81f8f23e473).
+A reference link to github pages can be found [here](https://github.com/nicolas-van/bootstrap-4-github-pages),

 ## Publishing with SSH